The UK Film & TV industry has been lacking the teeth up until now to be able to reprimand copyright infringers nationally.

 A major change in the way the UK judicial system handles Copyright Infringement gave rise to IPEC, the Intellectual Property Enterprise Court.
 This fast track process of dealing with issues such as patents, copyright or trademark disputes forms part of the Chancery Division of the High Court and is designed to elevate pressure on the High Court to handle such vast amounts of court claims.

 It is clear that the UK Film & TV industry has been lacking the teeth up until now to be able to reprimand copyright infringers nationally; but thanks to the combined efforts from the world of Film Finance, Media Law firms, Telecoms companies and now new tech companies, we are beginning to see changes taking effect.
 As of the 21st of January 2015 legal precedent was established (see BSkyB Vs TCYK LLC) allowing crucial evidence to be released to rights holders from Internet Service Providers, in turn enabling the rights holders to compel infringers to pay up or go to court.
 Importantly the message here is both one of ‘Education & Reprimand’.
-Industry efforts to police opinion in the past have occasionally been unsuccessful: a candid approach by law firms like ASC Law and an inability to substantiate claims with factual evidence ultimately fell short in gaining the support of the public and the courts.

 The ultimate success of this new program can be measured within the halls of the film finance sector; as distributor confidence in the home entertainment market return, minimum guarantees of sale increase and so do – if marginally – the committed volumes of private equity into film products.
 This practical, logical approach to sustainability outlines why multi pronged Anti-Piracy programs are not necessarily profitable in and of themselves.
 Their objectives are simple and their terms fair: stop piracy and return stability to the media ecosystem.
 Germany has seen great results in the past seven years reducing average copyright infringement volumes to around 1000 per title per annum, a vast difference to the UK’s averages of 100,000 per title per month.